CypRiv/genal/docs/source/introduction.rst

     1      SBP  Stroke_eur            Egger Intercept  1499 -0.001381  0.000813  8.935529e-02  2959.965136  1497  1.253763e-98
     2      SBP  Stroke_eur  Inverse-Variance Weighted  1499  0.023049  0.001061  1.382645e-104 2965.678836  1498  4.280737e-99

-If you wish to display the coefficients as odds ratios with confidence intervals for a binary outcome trait, you can use the `odds = True` argument:
+To display the coefficients as odds ratios with confidence intervals for a binary outcome trait, you can use the `odds = True` argument:

 .. code-block:: python